Recovery flow¶

 Since the OCP Secure Firmware Recovery standard describes a set of CSRs that are the interface between the device being updated and the Recovery Initiator, I3C transactions that access them must be handled in the logic instead of the firmware, which is the purpose of the Recovery Handler block.

-When the recovery mode is active, the handler takes over the TTI interface of the controller, effectively detaching it from TTI CSRs.
+When the recovery mode is active, the handler takes over the TTI interface of the controller.

 The architecture of the Recovery Handler module is shown in the block diagram below: